JustinToribio/cleaning-nyc-hs-data/README.md

 * From the Jupyter Notebook `"1.0-jt-clean-nyc-hs-data.ipynb"`:
     * To run each cell one at a time: click `Run` in the top control panel or press `Shift + Enter`
     * To run all of the cells: click `Kernel` in the menu bar and then `Restart & Run All`
-* After the last code cell is run, the final cleaned dataset will be exported to a csv file named `"nyc_hs_data_clean.csv"` in the `"data/processed"` folder of this project
+* After the last code cell is run, the final cleaned dataset will be exported to a csv file named `"nyc_hs_data_clean.csv"` in the `"data/processed"` folder of this project on your computer

 ## Project organization
 ------------